LoretaE/Loretos_Portfolio/README.md

 # Loretos_Portfolio

 ## [Project 4: Mortgages - Prediction and Inference](https://github.com/LoretaE/Mortgages)
+The mortgages model is under development.

 ### Project overview:
-The mortgages model is under development.

 The mortgages model has 2 goals:
-* Prediction  - focused on predicting the mortgages amounts.
+* Prediction  - focused on predicting the mortgages amounts based on features.
 * Inference - focused on understanding the relationship between the features and mortgages amount.

 Data set obtained from [Registrų centras](https://www.registrucentras.lt/p/1561) with Creative Commons Attribution 4.0